Chart Color Schemes

 Pymble is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Pymble, as per the latest Census, consisted of 72.6% houses and 27.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Pymble was at 39.0%, with mortgaged dwellings at 40.1% and rented dwellings at 20.9%.
-The median monthly mortgage repayment in the area was $3,689, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Pymble was recorded at $630, compared to Sydney metro's $470.
-Nationally, Pymble's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.
+Dwelling structure in Pymble, as evaluated at the 2016 Census, comprised 72.6% houses and 27.4% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Pymble was 39.0%, with mortgaged dwellings at 40.1% and rented ones at 20.9%.
+The median monthly mortgage repayment in the area was $3,689, compared to Sydney metro's $2,427.
+The median weekly rent figure was recorded at $630, compared to Sydney metro's $470.
+Nationally, Pymble's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing